Performing opera from the bedroom

 Producing a digital opera from home is also labour intensive.
 The process involves everything from storyboarding to the shoot, doing re-recordings and editing the footage.
 Lai says: “What you see is 2 minutes, but the filming takes about 7 hours, so all of our families had to endure our singing for an entire day.”

-The effort, however, is worth it, he says.
-“This show has proved that as long as we tell our stories authentically, we can reach out to the audience from our homes with very little.
+L’arietta’s co-founder and co-artistic director Akiko Otao, who is also part of the cast, says the effort is all worth it.
+Otao says: “This show has proved that as long as we tell our stories authentically, we can reach out to the audience from our homes with very little.
 Whilst we miss connecting with everyone physically in the theatre, we hope that All Dressed Up (No Place to Go) creates empathy and a feeling of connection as human beings.”